 (b) otherwise, refer the notification under subsection (1).

+[Section 148 amended by No. 4 of 2018 s.
+52.]

 149. Preliminary assessment

 (1) A National Board must, within 60 days after receipt of a notification, conduct a preliminary assessment of the notification and decide —

-(a) whether or not the notification relates to a person who is a health practitioner or a student registered by the Board; and
+(a) whether or not the notification relates to a person who is a health practitioner or a student registered in a health profession for which the Board is established; and

 (b) whether or not the notification relates to a matter that is a ground for notification; and